bevyengine/rfcs/rfcs/45-stageless.md

 - Dependencies do not work across stages.
 - States do not work across stages.
 - Plugins can add new, standalone stages.
-- Run criteria (including states!) cannot be composed.
+- Run criteria (including states and fixed timestep run criteria!) cannot be composed.
+- Run criteria cannot be reused across states or stages.
 - The stack-driven state model is overly elaborate and does not enable enough use cases to warrant its complexity.
-- Fixed timestep run criteria do not correctly handle the logic needed for robust game physics.
 - The architecture for turn-based games and other even slightly unusual patterns is not obvious.
 - We cannot easily implement a builder-style strategy for configuring systems.